Re-Site 2024

 Roots of Resilience: Echoes of Connection

-May 5, 6-8 pm: Opening event to experience the immersive installation
+Sunday, May 19th 2-4pm – Opening event to experience the sound installation component and celebrate the project

 Maya Attean’s Roots of Resilience: Echoes of Connection, reveals the historical narrative of the relationship between the Wabanaki and the First Parish Church in Machigonne, or what is now known as Portland, Maine.
 Maya’s work illuminates the deeds of 1757 where church leader, Reverend Thomas Smith and his cohorts, profited from bounty incentives outlined in the Spencer Phipps Proclamation to lead a caravan to perpetrate violence upon the Wabanaki people.
 As Maya writes, “The attempted genocide of my people failed to extinguish our unyielding spirit; I stand as a testament to that survival.”